Archana271/Thyroid_Disease_Detection/README.md

 1.Various classification algorithms like Random Forest, KNN tested.

 2.Random Forest and KNN were all performed well.
-Random Forest was chosen for the final model training and testing.
+KNN was chosen for the final model training and testing.

 3.Hyper parameter tuning was performed using RandomizedSearchCV